 RFM makes identifying customer groups easy.

-RFM analysis readily answers these questions for your business…
+RFM segmentation readily answers these questions for your business…

 - Who are my best customers?